netnutmike/screeps/README.md

         		}
         	}
 ```
 * There is a room options setting now for each room.
 These are the defaults for the room.
 Source and source2 are the default for roles that have a setting for where they get there energy from.
 If the role is set to AUTOMODE then this is the value it will use.
-Similarly the dest and dest2 are where the role delviers the enrgy to.
+Similarly the dest and dest2 are where the role delivers the enrgy to.
 Again, these are only used if the dest or dest2 for the role is set to AUTOMODE.
 Defensemode is the defense posture for the room.
 This is still being implemented but will allow you to set the defense posture for a room.
 Like defenseMode, energyMode is still being implemented.
 The idea is to allow you to switch an entire room from harvesting energy to do things to using stored energy and putting all of the harvested energy into storage.
 ```
 'roomOptions' : {
         		'source'      : ENERGY,